-As a Lecturer at Harvard University (2010-2015) Joanna Lipper taught Using Film for Social Change in the Department of African and African American Studies.
+As a Lecturer at Harvard (2010-2015) Joanna Lipper taught Using Film for Social Change in the Department of African and African-American Studies.
+The course was crosslisted in Visual and Environmental Studies and Women, Gender and Sexuality.

 USING FILM FOR SOCIAL CHANGE – Course Description